Xithrius/Xythrion-legacy/README.md

 # TODO

-- [ ] Requesting information:
+## Requesting information:
 - [x] Weather
 - [x] Reddit
 - [ ] Twitter
 - [ ] Getting sources
 - [ ] Imgur
 - [ ] League of Legends (Riot)
 - [ ] Stock and cryptocoin information
 - [ ] Playback from videos
 - [ ] Plotting
 - [ ] Osu!

-- [x] Warns user of errors through discord messages and console timestamps
-- [x] Leveling system for amounts of messages
+## Current objectives:
+* Let cogs.rankers.messages find the databases
+* Have comms.Bot have many attributes to activate requesters, instead of having way too many background tasks
+* Settle on a way to present information

+## Future objectives:
-- [ ] Customized commands created through discord messages that are put into separate folder
+* Customized commands created through discord messages that are put into separate folder
-- [ ] Add permissions to the bot, so multiple people can have access to high-level commands
+* Add permissions to the bot, so multiple people can have access to high-level commands
-- [ ] Recreate the help command for all commands including hidden ones
+* Recreate the help command for all commands including hidden ones
-- [ ] Make Warframe requester only have two commands, help and get.
+* Make Warframe requester only have two commands, help and get.
-- [ ] Creates, saves, and edits checklists requested by users
+* Creates, saves, and edits checklists requested by users
-- [ ] Get Riot developer token
+* Get Riot developer token
-- [ ] Finish the calculator for plotting
+* Finish the calculator for plotting
-- [ ] Quality Of Life command creations
+* Quality Of Life command creations
-- [ ] Playback Youtube videos as mp3
+* Playback Youtube videos as mp3
-- [ ] 2FA for owner with a cooldown
+* 2FA for owner with a cooldown
-- [ ] Text to speech through bot
+* Text to speech through bot

 # Changelog